This post may contain affiliate links. Please read our disclosure policy.

 Storing + Freezing + Make-Ahead

-- Make-Ahead:Â Baked Italian chicken is a great midweek meal and works best if you set it up ahead of time.
+- Make-Ahead: Baked Italian chicken is a great midweek meal, and it works best if you prepare it ahead of time.
 Toss your chicken and marinade in a ziplock bag and tuck it in the fridge on your way out in the morning or even the night before.

 - Always marinate in the fridge!

-- Food Safety: If you’d like more info on food safety check out this link.
+- Food Safety: If you’d like more info on food safety, check out this link.

-My husband’s favorite way to eat this is served over my lemon garlic pasta and I’ll tell you, it’s incredible!
+My husband’s favorite way to eat this is served over my lemon garlic pasta, and I’ll tell you, it’s incredible!

 Our Mediterranean salad with olives, tomatoes, cheese, and one of my favorite dressings of all time goes beautifully with Italian Chicken recipes – and pretty much everything else in my opinion!
+Our delicious KFC coleslaw literally goes with everything.
 You can also simply serve a green salad.
-I like to dress it with my balsamic vinaigrette.Â
+I like to dress it with my balsamic vinaigrette.

 Of course, traditional sides of buttered pasta, garlic bread, or copycat Olive Garden breadsticks are also fantastic options!